 The repeating cycle of redecorating my bathroom with the hamburger I’d had for lunch began—at the very start of the evening— with the slow build of nausea precipitating a mini-wave of panic.

-For I still hadn’t emotionally recovered from the nausea experienced five years before courtesy of my second baby (who I still ended up loving).
-It was a nausea which had stayed inside my cells to solidify their legacy in muscle memories of a sickness so magical I actually felt guilty for having it.
-And now here I was—five years post baby—having hedonistically-squandered the interim years (living like that privileged bitch) now barely able to stagger back to the couch, the only remaining liquid I’d managed to hoard post-vomit already super-pissed and gurgling in the depths of my bowels before my ass even found the cushions.
+For I still hadn’t emotionally recovered from the nausea experienced five years before courtesy of my second baby (who I actually still ended up loving).
+That was a nausea which had stayed inside my cells to solidify their legacy in muscle memories of a sickness so transformative I actually felt guilty for having it.
+And now here I was—five years post “nausea baby”—having hedonistically-squandered the interim years (living like that privileged bitch) now barely able to stagger back to the couch, the only remaining liquid I’d managed to hoard post-vomit already pissed and gurgling in the depths of my bowels before my ass even found the cushions.

-I had ignored the debt I owed my misery.
+I had ignored the debt I owed my misery/had not honored it with celebrations of life.
 And now shit was getting so dark I was strapped into a body performing an exorcism on itself—begging God for mercy—while just coherent enough to make it worse by analyzing America.